vrutkovs/slides-k8s-agent-based/k8s-agent-based.md

 ---
 ### Agent-based method
-Boot into Live ISO and run the agents on node, providing info to the central service
+Boot into a generated Live ISO to run the agents on your node, providing info to the central service

 ![host-overview](imgs/host-info.png)